Complaint Free Facility

 Observation: “It is raining today.”

-Complaint: “It is raining today, I don’t like running in the rain.”
+Complaint: “It is raining today, I hate when it rains.”

 2. Pay attention to how often you complain and practice growth-oriented thinking.